yogeshniu/yogesh/content/posts/Headworks_design.md

 - Control points are established through survey methods like triangulation.
 - Mapping of the headworks is done at a scale of 1:1000 to create a detailed map.
 - Understanding the depth and width for foundation work is essential during hydropower headworks construction.
-- Cross-section work is needed at least 500 meters upstream and downstream, and 20 meters from the high flood label.
+- Cross-section work is needed at least 500 meters upstream and downstream, at 20m intervals.
-- Presentation of L-sections of the river at least one kilometer upstream and downstream is also necessary.
+- Presentation of L-sections of the river at least 1 km upstream and downstream is also necessary.

 **Hydrological and Sedimentological Requirements:**
 - Design discharge for future design work is crucial, requiring monthly and daily design with plotted discharge data.
 - Gauging stations are established to measure discharge data over time.
-- Hydrological data collection is followed by river cross-section analysis at 500 meters.
+- Hydrological data collection is followed by river cross-section analysis.
 - Hydrological analysis, regression analysis, flow duration curve (FDC), monthly flow duration curve, and frequency analysis are performed.
 - Collection of sediment data is necessary to establish sediment flow in the river basin, including data on suspension load and bed load.
-- The collected data helps design various components of hydropower headwork.
+- The collected data helps to design various components of hydropower headwork.

 **Design Flood and Standards:**
 - Calculation of the design flood involves general and minimum standards for different categories.